escapist_title.jpg (12430 bytes)

 For historical settings, you can head right back to good old D&D. TSR once released a series of sourcebooks for playing in different parts of history; Vikings and Charlemagne's Paladins come instantly to mind.
 The World of Darkness setting also has a series of historical sourcebooks... you can play Vampire or Werewolf in the Dark Ages, Werewolf in the Wild West, Mage in the Renaissance, or Wraith during the Great War.

 All of this variety comes at a fair price as well.
-While you can easily go overboard and spend your whole paycheck on gaming books, it is possible to run many an adventure using only a few core books, at around twenty to thirty dollars each.
+While you can easily go overboard and spend your whole paycheck on gaming books, it is possible to run many an adventure using only a few core books, at around twenty to forty dollars each.
 Considering that a gaming campaign can last several weeks to several months, that's a very cost-efficient entertainment purchase.

 In Review:

-Games are educational:
+Roleplaying games are educational:

 Used to teach many lessons in the classroom